johndatserakis/chrome-ribbon-reminder/README.md

 Take a look at the webpack.config.js to get a sense of what Webpack is doing - it's nothing to crazy, just the basic scss handling, vue loading, font/image moving.
 I use a similar front-end pattern, although really shortened, as [koa-vue-notes-web](https://github.com/johndatserakis/koa-vue-notes-web), so you'll find a few custom styles loaded first and then the component styling after in the main app.js.

 All in all the hardest thing to deal with was the async chrome storage calls - the callbacks were pretty viscous and it didn't seem super appealing to be several callbacks deep at all times.
 What I ended up coming across was [chromeExtensionAsync](https://github.com/KeithHenry/chromeExtensionAsync), which honestly was a life-saver.
 What it does is turn all (most) of the Chrome async extension API calls into Promises.
 I was super psyched to see that.
 So what I did was combine that with the awesome async/await promise method and I was on my way.
 All I had to do was make sure to keep the data on the Vue instance in tune with the Chrome storage.
 In the Home.vue component, you'll see a watcher I set up.
 That's there to keep everything updated in the Chrome storage when there's a change.
 I found this to be a sick solution to keeping everything in sync.

+Next on the list, perhaps for a future project, is to incorporate a background page and content scripts in the workflow.

 ## Hit Me Up